mojahidhasan/fullstack-nextjs-golobe-travel-agency/README.md

 AUTH_APPLE_ID= # apple client ID for login with apple AUTH_APPLE_SECRET= # apple client secret for login with apple

-REVALIDATION_TIME= 600 # revalidation time in seconds, this specifies how often the data in the database should be revalidated
+REVALIDATION_TIME= 600 # revalidation time in seconds, this specifies how often the data retrived from the database should be revalidated

 # create a Firebase project and create a web app to get these Firebase configuration keys
 FIREBASE_API_KEY= # firebase API key